syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 ### Exclude Columns while Exporting

 By default, all the columns (including hidden columns) in the SfDataGrid will be exported to PDF.
-To exclude somecparticular columns while exporting to PDF, add those columns to the [DataGridPdfExportOption.ExcludeColumns](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExcludeColumns.html) list.
+To exclude some particular columns while exporting to PDF, add those columns to the [DataGridPdfExportOption.ExcludeColumns](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~ExcludeColumns.html) list.

 {% tabs %}
 {% highlight c# %}